collective/collective.developermanual/source/content/archetypes/fields.rst

             # Returns a Python method which you can call to get field's
             # for a certain content type.
 This is also security aware
-            # and does not breach field-level security provded by Archetypes
+            # and does not breach field-level security provided by Archetypes
             accessor = field.getAccessor(content)

             # body is UTF-8